nipype/pydra-ml/README.md

   group.
 - *x_indices*: Numeric (0-based) or string list of columns to use as input features
 - *target_vars*: String list of target variable (at present only one is supported)
+- *group_var*: String to indicate column to use for grouping
 - *n_splits*: Number of shuffle split iterations to use
 - *test_size*: Fraction of data to use for test set in each iteration
 - *clf_info*: List of scikit-learn classifiers to use.